-A retime task requires that a pre-existing caption file is reviewed for any errors and re-synced with the media.
+Retime tasks require that pre-existing caption files are reviewed for any errors and re-synced with the media.
 Retimes are often ordered for media files which have previously been captioned, but the captions need to be edited and retimed to fit the client’s needs.

 A completed Retime task will reflect the following:

 - The words within the captions accurately represent dialogue and other audible content of the file

 - The captions show the words on-screen at the same time they are spoken

 Generally, captions for retime tasks need to be edited to meet Ai-Media standards, found in the Recorded Captioning Style Guide.
 Sometimes retime tasks have particular standards that do not match Ai-Media standards.
 Always check the task details for more information about the requirements of a task.

-A sync task requires a transcript file to be synced with the media to create captions.
-The content of the transcript does not need to be edited.
+Sync tasks require transcription to be timed with the media to create captions.
+The content of the transcription does not need to be edited at all.
 The words are timed to appear on-screen at the same time that the corresponding words are spoken.
 Captions are split and positioned so they are easy to read and comprehend quickly.